3xf/reXera/README.md

     <img src="assets/default/img/xera.png">
 </div>

-## 👀 What is Xera ?
+## 👀 What is reXera ?
-Xera is a hosting account and support management system especially designed to work with MOFH (MyOwnFreeHost).
+reXera is a hosting account and support management system especially designed to work with MOFH (MyOwnFreeHost).
 Xera currently has a limited number of features which are listed below:

 ![AppVeyor](https://img.shields.io/badge/Licence-GPL_2.0-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Version-v1.2.7-lightgrey)